builder-group/community/packages/xml-tokenizer/README.md

 Create a typesafe, straightforward, and lightweight [XML](https://de.wikipedia.org/wiki/Extensible_Markup_Language) parser.
 Many existing parsers either lack TypeScript support, aren't actively maintained, or exceed 20kB gzipped.

 My goal was to develop an efficient & flexible alternative by porting [roxmltree](https://github.com/RazrFalcon/roxmltree) to TypeScript or integrating it via WASM.
-While it functions well and is quite flexible due to its streaming approach, it's not as fast as I hoped.
+While it functions well and is quite versatile due to its streaming approach, it's not as fast as I hoped.

 ### ⚖️ Alternatives